-1. The complainant, Mr D, lives at 8 X Street in a community in North Lanarkshire.
-To the rear of his houses lies an area which was the subject of applications for planning consent in 2002 and 2003.
-Mr D and his neighbour at 6 X Street (Mr C) submitted separate complaints to the Scottish Public Services Ombudsman in 2006 when the adjacent development was nearing completion.
-I have reported separately on Mr C's complaint (200600970).

-2. The complaints from Mr D which I have investigated are that the Council did not:

-- (a) have proper regard to site levels in the development; - (b) ensure that appropriate plans were made available to enable neighbours properly to gauge the effect of the proposed development on their privacy; and - (c) insist that the play area for the development was incorporated within the development rather than adjacent to existing housing.
+- 1. The complainant (Mr C) lives at 6 X Street in a community in North Lanarkshire.
+To the rear of his house lies an area which was the subject of applications for planning consent in 2002 and 2003.
+Mr C and his neighbour at 8 X Street (Mr D) submitted separate complaints to the Scottish Public Services Ombudsman in 2006 when the adjacent development was nearing completion.
+A separate report has been issued on Mr D's complaint (200600085). - 2.
+The complaints from Mr C which I have investigated are that the Council did not: - (a) have proper regard to site levels in the development; - (b) ensure that appropriate plans were made available to enable him properly to gauge the effect of the proposed development on his privacy; and - (c) insist that the play area for the development was incorporated within the development rather than adjacent to existing housing.